Skip to main content

 Strength: 4mg | Format: Mini | Material: Ultra-thin fleece

-Velo's mini line features ultra-thin, super-soft fleece.
-The ice cool flavour provides a soothing sensation, and the low nicotine content means gentle absorption.
+VELO's mini line features ultra-thin, soft fleece.
+The bright spearmint flavour provides a fresh sensation, and the low nicotine content keeps it below stronger slim products.
 Many sensitive users prefer Velo's texture to other brands.

 8. White Fox Mint Mini